Part One–Cinematic Complaints, Gripes, Observations, etc.

 So here is what I am getting around to.
 On his report “I” was supposed to have robbed a bank in Chicago in 1971, the entire year of which I was stationed in Okinawa!
 How can I be in two places at once?
 Well, I’ll tell you.
 This genius explained to me that I could have flown the 22 hours from Okinawa, committed the robbery and flown the 22 hours back again, before I was even missed!
 But even if that were possible, who would do such a thing?
 I hated those long-assed flights the two times I had to do them.
 Why would I do it again for no reason?
 They have banks on the island.
 I wouldn’t have to go anywhere to rob one.
 Then, too, if they know who this guy is who did all this stuff, why have they not caught him yet?
 Why are they picking on poor, innocent me?
 I haven’t done anything.

-I don’t believe there is a “perfect murder.”
-Killers always make a mistake by leaving some sort of incriminating evidence at the scene or somewhere, and all it takes is careful investigation to get at the truth.
+I used to think that there was no such thing as a “perfect murder,” until I wrote my story, which illustrates how it can be done.
+In most cases, killers usually make a mistake by leaving some sort of incriminating evidence at the scene or somewhere, and all it takes is careful investigation to get at the truth.
 These TV sleuths have solved murders from cigarette butts and little pieces of scrap paper left at the scene, for example.
 The slightest little thing can be all important, but if they don’t look for it and explore every aspect of the case, however, they won’t find it.
 Columbo once solved a case by finding a tiny down feather from a pillow on the deck floor of a cruise ship that the killer had left behind.
 How did it get there?
 Everybody else had ignored it, thinking that it didn’t have anything to do with anything.
 One killer on “Columbo” took a bite out of a little piece of cheese, but left it at the scene, which was enough to identify him from his tooth print.

 “I saw what you did.
 You’re insane.
 I’m going to report you to the authorities!”
 “Oh, really?”
 BAM!
 “Now tell somebody!”
 Why don’t these people keep their mouths shut?
 Don’t announce what you’re going to do, just do it.
 And don’t call a crazy person crazy to their face.
 They may not want to prove you wrong.
 Also, don’t they know better than to threaten a person’s life publicly, because when that person turns up dead, who always gets blamed?
 In front of a whole room of standers-by, someone will proclaim, “If you touch her again, I’ll kill you! … I’ll get you for that!
 I’m going to make you pay with your life!”
 First of all, you shouldn’t make idle threats to people, if you don’t really mean it.
 But even if you are serious, don’t do it in front of witnesses.
 That just gives them an opportunity to frame you for murder.
 “Yeah, talk to David, Lieutenant.
 He and Sal got into a heated argument and I heard him threaten the other’s life.”